Moses decided to investigate this strange sight. When He approached the strange phenomenon a voice called from the bush.

 Read what the apostle Paul says as well in 1 Corinthians 15:12-19:

 But tell me this—since we preach that Christ rose from the dead, why are some of you saying there will be no resurrection of the dead?
 For if there is no resurrection of the dead, then Christ has not been raised either.
 And if Christ has not been raised, then all our preaching is useless, and your faith is useless.
 And we apostles would all be lying about God—for we have said that God raised Christ from the grave.
 But that can’t be true if there is no resurrection of the dead.
 And if there is no resurrection of the dead, then Christ has not been raised.
 And if Christ has not been raised, then your faith is useless and you are still guilty of your sins.
 In that case, all who have died believing in Christ are lost!
 And if our hope in Christ is only for this life, we are more to be pitied than anyone in the world.
-(NLT)
+(NLT)Here is the point.
+The central truth of Christianity is not the cross, but the resurrection.

 Just as the covenant established at Sinai gave meaning and significance to everything which happened before it, the resurrection gives meaning to everything Jesus did before his death.
-All the teachings and miracles find there meaning not Jesus' death, but his resurrection.
+All the teachings and miracles find their meaning not Jesus' death, but his resurrection.

 The Resurrection of Jesus is what gives meaning and hope to Christianity.